 Note: Our large format printer handles 36 inch or 44 inch roll paper.
 All posters must be at least one inch shy of the paper size along either dimension (i.e. a poster on 36" paper must be 35" or less in height or width, and may be unlimited along the other dimension; a poster on 44" paper must be 43" or less in height or width, and may be unlimited along the other dimension).

-For self-service instructions on printing a poster from InDesign, Acrobat or Illustrator, please see documents located in the media center's wall-mounted metal rack.
+For self-service instructions on printing a poster from InDesign, Acrobat, PowerPoint or Google Slides please see documents located in the media center's wall-mounted basket above the scanner.
 There are separate instructions for printing from Macs and Dells.

 Sample Adobe InDesign Poster Templates for Sigma Xi, as well as great design tips, are available at Colin Purrington's website.